Articles in Contact Category

 011 44 1865 315 048 (Payphone - Ground Floor)

 Note: The payphone located in the ground floor entryway of the center is for general student use.
-The office phone and the fax are generally reserved for official use by Program Staff only, but in the case of an emergency may be accessible to students and parents.
+The office phone is generally reserved for official use by Program Staff only, but in the case of an emergency may be accessible to students and parents.
 Read More

 During the Fall and Spring programs, UGA students hold associate memberships at Keble College.
 To contact staff, faculty or students at Keble Collge, Oxford, please visit the Keble College Website: http://www.keble.ox.ac.uk/ Read More